Handling Requests for Public Information

 - Responsible Executive:

-- Vice President and Chief Legal Officer; Senior Executive Vice President, Chief Operating and Financial Officer
+- Vice President and Chief Legal Officer; Senior Executive Vice President, Chief Operating Officer

 I. POLICY AND GENERAL STATEMENT